mr-superonion/imPT/README.md

 # lensPT

-Fast estimator for Lensing Perturbation (lensPT) from astronomical images
+Fast estimator for Lensing Perturbation (`lensPT`) from astronomical images using the auto differentiating function of jax.

 A simple code to compute the response to lensing perturbations and remove the bias due to the perturbation from image noise.